-Our quarterly internal audit hot topics will give you a thematic view across new and emerging risks on the regulatory horizon that's applicable across financial services.
+Our quarterly internal audit hot topics give a thematic view of new and emerging regulatory risks across financial services.

 Regulatory priorities